Wavelength Assignment in Hybrid Quantum-Classical Networks: Numerical Results

 where $R_{\rm pr}$ and $R_{\rm co}$ are the total key rate obtained by the proposed and the conventional methods, respectively.

 First, we consider the case of ``Raman noise only" for the full-duplex system.
 We choose $R_{\rm th}=0$, i.e, all quantum channels are required to have a positive key rate.
-The rate enhancement parameter, $RE$, for different values of $M$ and $N$, is shown in Figs.~\ref{conv}(a) and (b), for $L=45~{\rm km}$ and $L=65~{\rm km}$, respectively.
-It can be seen that, the proposed method can improve the total key rate significantly, especially for large $N$ and small $M$, and if we are in a region that the system is sensitive to the amount of the background noise.
+The rate enhancement parameter, $RE$, for different values of $M$ and $N$, is shown in Figs.~\ref{conv}(a) and (b), for $L=50~{\rm km}$ and $L=65~{\rm km}$, respectively.
+It can be seen that, our proposed method can improve the total key rate significantly, especially for large $N$ and small $M$.
+The rate can be improved by over 100\%, as shown in Fig.~\ref{conv}(b), if we are in a region that the system is sensitive to the amount of the background noise.
+At $L=65$~km, the channel loss is higher, hence the resilience of the QKD system to the background noise would be lower than that of $L = 50$ km. {To further investigate the rate enhancement at different fiber lengths, Table~\ref{T3} summarizes the secret key rate of the proposed and conventional methods for $N=12$ and $M=1$.
+It can be seen that, as fiber length increases, the rate enhancement increases as well.
+In particular, at $L=60~{\rm km}$, while the key rate of the conventional approach is zero, we can still obtain positive secret key rates by using our proposed method.
+This implies that our near-optimal wavelength assignment technique could increase the maximal security distance of QKD systems.